raganwald/raganwald.github.com/index.md

 - I believe that "improved productivity" is the faster horses of enterprise software.
 I believe that transforming the way customers think about their work, communicate about their work, and do their work is fundamental to creating and dominating entirely new markets.

 ## What I do

-*“Reg crossed role and organizational lines to constantly better the company and increase in scale our impact on the market, our products, and customers.”*
-—Michael Cucci, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty

 ### I am technical